Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

-Aaron Gordon be on the court for the Denver Nuggets at 10:00 PM on Friday versus the Phoenix Suns in the 2023 NBA Playoffs.
+The Denver Nuggets, Aaron Gordon included, match up versus the Phoenix Suns at 8:00 PM ET on Sunday in the 2023 NBA Playoffs.

-Below we will look at Gordon's stats and trends, helping you make good predictions on prop bets.
+We're going to look at Gordon's prop bets, using stats and trends to help you make good selections.

 Aaron Gordon Prop Bets vs. the Suns